BlakexLim/Shield-Knight/README.md

 # full-stack-project

-A full stack TypeScript solo project.
+A full stack solo project built using the PERN stack (PostgreSQL, Express, React, Node).
+Shield Knight is a simple web browser video game with one goal, _reach the dragon_.

 ## Getting Started